QLAC: Qualified Longevity Annuity Contract

-A qualified longevity annuity contract, or “QLAC”, is a retirement withdrawal tool.
-It can be a helpful part of your retirement withdrawal strategy.
+A qualified longevity annuity contract, or “QLAC”, is a type of annuity that can be a helpful part of your retirement withdrawal strategy.
 A QLAC allows you to use the money in a qualified retirement plan to purchase a deferred income annuity without running afoul of required minimum distribution rules.

 In this article I’ll explain why qualified longevity annuity contracts exist.
 I’ll also explain what you need to know to decide if you should use one for your own retirement income plan.